Pylons/pyramid/docs/glossary.rst

    application registry
-     A registry of configuration information consulted by :mod:`repoze.bfg` while servicing an appliation.
+     A registry of configuration information consulted by :mod:`repoze.bfg` while servicing an application.
 An application registry maps model types to views, as well as housing other application-specific component registrations.
 Every
      :mod:`repoze.bfg` application has one (and only one) application